Sunday, October 6, 2019

 The future of Dow's Lake, Queen Juliana Park and the Experimental Farm.

-This drawing is an accurate depiction of what lies ahead for the Sir John Carling site in Ottawa.(The drawing is from Reimagine Ottawa|Home|Facebook.)
+What may lie ahead for the Sir John Carling location in Ottawa.(The drawing is from Reimagine Ottawa|Home|Facebook.)

 Petitions: